Find Grad Schools

 5% Racial-Ethnic Minorities*

 University of New Hampshire - Franklin Pierce School of Law tops the list of the most popular school in the U.S. for intellectual property law majors who are seeking their master's degree.
 Roughly 400 attend the school each year.
 During the most recent year for which we have data, 9 people received their master's degree in intellectual property law from UNH Franklin Pierce.
-About 79% of this group were women, and 5% were students from an underrepresented racial-ethnic group.
+Around 5% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #3